 Process for approving additional remuneration

-The Authority will consider proposals made to it by councils requesting new arrangements and will either issue an amending determination or consult further with these councils.
+Although most councils are unlikely to change their positions of responsibility in the middle of a triennium, the Authority will consider proposals made to it by councils requesting new arrangements and will either issue an amending determination or consult further with these councils.
 All proposals must be submitted to the Authority regardless of the additional level of remuneration proposed.
 The Authority expects councils to consider their full year’s work programme when making proposals.

-A council cannot exceed its fund available for additional councillor responsibilities.
+A council cannot exceed its capped fund available for additional councillor responsibilities.
 If a council’s fund had previously been fully allocated, then any new position will require a reduction in the amounts of extra remuneration for other positions that were previously approved by the Authority.

 If a council did not originally allocate its entire fund for additional councillor responsibilities, but wishes to do so by appointing an additional committee chair during the triennium, the Authority would need to be convinced that the new role did not result in a reduction of duties/workload of the other chairs.